borgui/sort-card/README.md

 # sort-card
 This app allows you to sort a hand of card with a random order value and a random order color.
-Click on the sort button to sort the hand
+Click on the sort button to sort the hand.

 # back-end
 You can start the back-end app with the spring boot embedded application server.
-Please verify the server is running on "8080" port of localhost
+Please verify the server is running on "8080" port of localhost.

 # front-end
-You can start the front-end app with "ng serve" command from the angular npm package
+You can start the front-end app with "ng serve" command from the angular npm package.